 Behavioral questions are very common for engineering management interviews.
 These questions demand that you be quick on your feet.
 Again, it’s important to remember your stories and to be able to draw from them to apply them to the question at hand.

 If you know your stories, you likely don’t need to imagine what you would do in a given situation, you can discuss what you really did do and how you might do things differently in the future given what you’ve learned from your experience.

 One useful framework that I’ve learned for answering questions like these is called STAR:

-By taking this approach, you make it clear to the interviewers exactly what happened and how you personally contributed to resolving an issue.
+With this approach, you clearly define what happened and how you personally contributed to its resolution.

-When going into an interview, it’s important to bear in mind the things you want to learn from the employer and the things you want them to learn about you.
+When going into an interview, it’s important to consider what you want to learn from the employer and the things you want them to learn about you.

 In the past, I’ve gone as far as bringing lists of things to learn and communicate into an interview and crossing things off as they were discussed.
 This is important, because at the end you’ll get a critical opportunity to deal with any items you haven’t yet crossed off.

 If you’re interviewing to become an engineering manager, it’s likely that the questions you face will be different from anything else you’ve experienced before.
 If you go in to your interview prepared to answer these questions, you’ll be well on your way to taking the next big step in your career.